 Medicare Advantage Plans, sometimes called “Part C” or “MA Plans,” are offered by private companies approved by Medicare.

-If you join a Medicare Advantage Plan, you still have Medicare.
-You’ll get your Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) coverage from the Medicare Advantage Plan and not Original Medicare.
+If you join a Medicare Advantage Plan, you’ll receive your Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) coverage from the Medicare Advantage Plan and not Original Medicare.

-However, each Medicare Advantage Plan can charge different out-of-pocket costs.
-Each plan can also have different rules for how you get services, like:
+Each plan can have different rules for how you access services, like: